 Salary & Benefits

 Please submit a resume and cover letter to [email protected] and include “Legal Director” in the subject line.
-Applications will be accepted on a rolling basis, with priority given to applications received by March 31st.
+Applications will be accepted on a rolling basis.

 OCA is an Equal Opportunity Employer.
 All qualified candidates will receive consideration for employment without regard to race, color, age, religion, sex, sexual orientation, gender identity, national origin, veteran status, disability or any other status protected by law.